 Every other game from Blizzard is available on Mac, so why not Overwatch?
 And to make matters worst, Overwatch went on to become one of the most popular and critically-acclaimed shooters in years.

 And in the meantime, Mac support (or lack thereof) was never even acknowledged, until last year…

 Overwatch wouldn’t just instantly become one of the best FPS games for Mac, it would be the hottest games the platform has received in a long time.
 That explains why the entire Mac community went insane when a Reddit user found a way to install it on MacOS:

-Reddit users have found a way to install it on MacOS.
-And even though the game remains unplayable, many concluded Blizzard could be working on it.
-Apple Insider went ahead and performed more tests to confirm the installer was properly signed by Blizzard.
-You can even download an 8.75 GB package that is recognized by Battle.net.
+And even though the game was unplayable, many believed it was proof Blizzard was secretly working on it.
+Apple Insider went ahead and performed more tests to confirm the installer was properly signed by Blizzard and recognized by Battle.net.

-The “Blizzard is working on it” theory also makes sense because Jeff Kaplan, VP at Blizzard, said earlier this year they were “open-minded” to it:
+The “Blizzard is working on it” theory also made sense because Jeff Kaplan, VP at Blizzard, once said:

 We are open minded to it, we just need the priorities of our development process to line up with the capabilities of the platform in order for it to become a reality.